National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 * Concept set name, version number, date of finalization
 * Intention
 * Limitations (of the concept-ids within the concept set)
-* Issues (with respect to data in the N3C Data Enclave, so analysts are forewarned)
+* Issues (with respect to data in the Enclave, so analysts are forewarned)
 * Provenance (how the concept set was assembled, which communicates how trustworthy the concept set is)
 * Attributions (who did what)
 * The list of codes (in JavaScript Object Notation (JSON) format, which can be imported directly into Observational Health Data Sciences & Informatics (OHDSI)'s Atlas tool)